lucasdamasceno96/lucasdamasceno96/README.md

 -  <h1> 🖐🏿 Hi, I’m Lucas Damasceno</h1><h2>
-- ✊🏿 DevOps Jr.
+- ✊🏿 Cloud Engineer.
 - 📧 You can contact me at ldp21k@outlook.com
 - 🇧🇷 From Brazil.

 ## 🌟 Technologies

-I am a professional in DevOps and Infrastructure.
-I have knowledge in Docker 🐳, Kubernetes ☸️, public and private cloud computing ☁️ (AWS, Azure), Infrastructure as Code (Terraform, Ansible) 🔧, Golang development 🚀, as well as solid knowledge in Linux 🐧 and networking 🌐.
+I am a professional in Cloud and Software Development .
+I have knowledge in Docker 🐳, Kubernetes ☸️, public and private cloud computing ☁️ (AWS, Azure), Infrastructure as Code (Terraform) 🔧, Golang and Typescript development 🚀, as well as solid knowledge in Linux 🐧 and networking 🌐.

 ## 🎓 Education

-PUC Minas University - Degree in Analysis and Systems Development
+PUC Minas University - Degree in Analysis and Systems Development Alcance - MBA in Cloud Computing

 ## 🌍 Languages